ProbAct: A Probabilistic Activation Function for Deep Neural Networks: ProbAct: A Stochastic Activation Function

-The nature of $z = \sigma \epsilon$ is Gaussian as $\epsilon\sim\mathcal{N}(0,1)$ is sampled from a Gaussian distribution, and $\sigma$ being a constant value does not affect the Gaussian properties.
+The nature of $z = \sigma \epsilon$ is Gaussian as $\epsilon\sim\mathcal{N}(0,1)$, and $\sigma$ being a constant value which does not affect the Gaussian properties.
 This ensures learning using gradient-based methods.
-The proposed method does not significantly affect the number of parameters in the architecture, so the computational cost is relatively low.
-However, choosing the best $\sigma$ is a difficult task as setting any other hyper-parameter for a network.
+The proposed method does not significantly affect the number of parameters in the architecture, hence comes at no additional computational cost.
+However, choosing the best $\sigma$ is a difficult task as setting any other hyper-parameter for training a neural network.